Return to White Hound fan-fiction

 Not only is this the only scenario which fits the books, but it is evidently what JK Rowling intends.
 The winter background to the defection scene; Dumbledore's statement about the risks Snape ran; her own statement that the Potters went into hiding just after Harry was christened; the fact that Lily apparently wrote the letter just after Harry's first birthday party, at which point the Potters had already been in hiding for some time; and the fact that the letter was written a few weeks after the taking of the Order photograph, which itself was clearly some months before the end of the war, all indicate that Rowling was thinking of the Potters' first going into hiding, and hence Snape's defection which preceded it, as taking place well before the end of the war.
 And given the bare trees etc. Snape's defection can only have taken place the previous winter.

-As to why she then showed Dumbledore claiming to have borrowed the Cloak only a few days before the Potters were killed, she may just have forgotten that she had had Lily saying that Dumbledore had borrowed the Cloak some time prior to her letter, since it's a very minor plot-point - or she may have deliberately intended him to be lying.
+As to why she then showed Dumbledore claiming to have borrowed the Cloak only a few days before the Potters were killed, she may just have forgotten that she had had Lily saying that Dumbledore had borrowed the Cloak some time prior to her letter, since it's a very minor plot-point - or she may indeed intend for him to have borrowed it twice - or she may have deliberately intended him to be lying.
 In Beedle she shows Dumbledore lying by omission by pretending not to believe that the Deathly Hallows are real, and then in her own annotations she comments on this and quotes his speech from the first book: "[The truth] is a beautiful and terrible thing, and should therefore be treated with great caution."
 In effect, she's saying to her readers "Nyah nyah, I told you he was a liar from the outset and you didn't notice."